 RhythmX #2 ( 9 mins)

-    RhythmX supports two kinds of track: Percussion track and non-pecussion track.

-    Each percussion track is associated with one MIDI percussion instrument (bass

-    drum, snare, hi-hat …) and always uses MIDI channel 10.
-When a non-percussion

-    track is created it is associated with the current virtual instrument and its

-    current tuning (The bass and guitar can have their tuning changed, using

-    “Instruments > Unlock tuning…” or using Tookit button “Tuning”).
-That instrument

-    and tuning must be used when creating notes to be loaded into any part on that

-    track.
-The choice of MIDI instrument for playing back sounds from a track can be

-    changed.
+RhythmX supports two kinds of track: Percussion track and non-percussion track.
+Each percussion track is associated with one MIDI percussion instrument (bass drum, snare, hi-hat, …) and always uses MIDI channel 10.
+When a non-percussion track is created it is associated with the current virtual instrument and its current tuning (The bass and guitar can have their tuning changed, using “Instruments > Unlock tuning…” or using Tookit button “Tuning”).
+That instrument and tuning must be used when creating notes to be loaded into any part on that track.
+The choice of MIDI instrument for playing back sounds from a track can be changed.

 What you will learn

 In Rhythm #1, you learned how to load (imprint) a chord into an onset.
 You used RhythmX’s Refine part toolbar for that.
 Now you will learn how, using RhythmX’s Main toolbar, to add tracks for a hi-hat percussion part, a bass part, and a guitar melody part.
 Then, using the Refine part toolbar, you’ll look at creating a hi-hat pattern, a bass line, a guitar melody, and how to change the MIDI instruments used for playing back each track.